 In the 1970s, the Keewatin government office was relocated to Rankin Inlet.
 Manitoba conservation officers informed the remaining Inuit that they were no longer permitted to hunt in Manitoba.
 They could kill a polar bear only if it was on sea ice, which was defined as belonging to NWT, but not on land around Churchill.
 Most of them moved to Rankin Inlet and other northern communities.

 The buildings at Akudlik became the property of the Manitoba government and they sold most of them to people from Churchill who moved them off-site, including to spots along the Churchill River, where they became homes and summer cottages.
+Two were moved to the nearby L9 Building where they were used as accommodation for visiting scientists.
 A few of the buildings remained at Akudlik into the early 1980s when a non-profit entity known as the Churchill Northern Studies Centre was established.
 It was based initially in the former Keewatin office building and a couple of the other nearby buildings.
 The Centre later relocated to the former rocket range.

 At the time of a 2018 site visit, only one of the former buildings at Akudlik remained, surrounded by derelict vehicles.

 “Housing needed to prevent Churchill fires,” Winnipeg Free Press, 25 April 1961, page 57.

 “Churchill research base gets support,” Winnipeg Free Press, 7 April 1975, page 6.

 “Churchill fears village closing,” Winnipeg Free Press, 17 April 1978, page 76.

 “Province of Manitoba Department of Government Services – Land Acquisition Branch, Notice of Tender, Surplus Buildings – Akudlik Settlement,” Winnipeg Free Press, 19 September 1981, page 95.